willstepp/writings/joseph-the-son/jts.md

-Joseph rolled from under the warmth of his sleeping bag onto the cold wooden floors.
+The boy rolled from underneath the warmth of his sleeping bag onto those cold slats on the floor.
 Wobbling in place for nearly a minute he finally became conscious enough to feel how cold it was in the room.
 He kicked his legs in place and rubbed his bare arms together to get some circulation going.
 Once his eyes had become adjusted to what little light there was he crept over to the chest of drawers.
 He pulled open the middle drawer but it creaked despite his most cautious movement.
 He winced and went utterly still, but his sister didn’t stir.
 After a moment he slid on his long johns and then a few more layers of pants, shirts, a sweater.
 He grabbed his survival knife from its place on the nightstand and joined his grandfather in the living room.

 Heat from the stove in the kitchen enveloped him as he came up behind his grandfather at the table and stood there, not fully awake.